kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

   impossible for the server to determine how such images should be prioritized against other responses that use client-driven prioritization tree, because every client builds the HTTP/2 prioritization tree in a different way.
-* The design cannot be ported cleanly to HTTP/3.
+* The design cannot be ported cleanly to HTTP/3 ({{QUIC-HTTP}}).
 One of the primary goals of HTTP/3 is to minimize head-of-line blocking.
 Transmitting the evolving representation of a "prioritization tree" from the client to the server requires head-of-line blocking.

 Based on these observations, this document defines the Priority HTTP header field that can be used to specify the precedence of each HTTP response in a